kescardoso/datasetbucket/README.md

     `os.environ.setdefault("SECRET_KEY", "secret_key_here")`

-    `os.environ.setdefault("MONGO_URI", "value_here")`
+    `os.environ.setdefault("MONGO_URI", "value_from mongoDB_here")`

     `os.environ.setdefault("MONGO_DBNAME", "your_database_collection_name_here")`

-    This information will create the integration between mongoBD and python-flask and redirect debug to your main terminal via the command `python3 app.py` (this will give you a port at 5000 to open a new window and run the app on your browser).
+    This information will help create the integration between mongoBD and python-flask and redirect debug to your main terminal via the command `python3 app.py` (this will give you a port at 5000 to open a new window and run the app on your browser).

 ## Heroku Deployment

-1. Create a procfile
+1. Create a Procfile

 2. Update your requirements.txt